Bregulor/Youtube-Mp3-and-Mp4-Downloader/README.md

-# Youtube-Mp3-and-Mp4-Downloader
+# Youtube-MP3-and-MP4-Downloader
-This is a simple program for downloading youtube videos in mp3 and MO4 format
+This is a simple program for downloading Youtube videos in MP3 and MP4 format.